Stock Market Reaches All-time High, but Now Is Not the Time to Celebrate

 The stock market all time high has many looking at their 401Ks and celebrating their exceptionally good fortune.
 However, I wouldn’t pop the corks on those champagne bottles just yet.
 There’s a chance that this bubble is about to burst.

-The question is why is the stock market so high when so many other economic indicators are performing poorly or are in a downright tailspin?
+The question is why was the stock market so high in 2013 when so many other economic indicators were performing poorly or in a downright tailspin?

-Fox News reports that household income levels have dropped by a significant 8.2% in the last four years.
-Drudge reports that 8.5 million Americans left the labor force during that same time period while unemployment remains unacceptably high at 7.9%.
-It was suggested on Forbes that the real unemployment rate is somewhere in the neighborhood of 14.7%.
-USA Today reports on the anemic growth of the US GDP.
+In 2013, Fox News reported that household income levels dropped by a significant 8.2% in four years.
+Drudge reported that 8.5 million Americans left the labor force during that same time period.
+Unemployment remained unacceptably high at 7.9%.
+USA Today reported on the anemic growth of the US GDP.
 Even Forbes asks the question, “Why is Wall Street winning right now and everyone else seems to be losing?”

-With all the negative news, why does the stock market continue to rise?
-Chief investment strategist and CEO of Fearless Wealth, RC Peck says that the “federal Reserve stimulus and government borrowing to meet its obligations are driving stocks to record highs on a daily basis”, and I tend to agree.
+With all the negative news in 2013, why did the stock market continue to rise?
+Chief investment strategist and CEO of Fearless Wealth, RC Peck says that the “federal Reserve stimulus and government borrowing to meet its obligations are driving stocks to record highs on a daily basis,” and I tend to agree.

 In a recent interview with Money News, Peck went on to say, “It’s going up because this is yet another place that inflation is showing up.
 [The Fed is] not allowing recessions to happen.
 When we do correct … we’ll correct sharper and harder than we need to.”

-In an article on Market Consensus titled, “Stock Market Correction is Imminent – Time to Take Profits (2013)”, it states, “Continual quantitative easing by the U.S. Federal Reserve has been a major factor contributing to the rise in asset prices.”
+Additionally, in an article on Market Consensus titled, “Stock Market Correction is Imminent – Time to Take Profits (2013),” it states, “Continual quantitative easing by the U.S. Federal Reserve has been a major factor contributing to the rise in asset prices.”

 Buffett’s holding company, Berkshire Hathaway, reportedly sold roughly 19 million shares of Johnson & Johnson and its entire stake in computer giant, Intel.
 Paulson reportedly dumped 14 million shares of JPMorgan Chase and his entire position in Family dollar and Sara Lee.
 Soros sold almost all of his bank stocks of over a million shares in JPMorgan Chase, Citigroup, and Goldman Sachs.

 The beauty of a fixed index annuity is that your principal is 100% protected against stock market losses.
 Principle and credited interest accumulate because they benefit from stock market gains but are protected against market losses.
 In addition, any earnings are tax deferred.
 FIAs can provide lifetime income to you and your beneficiaries guaranteed by the insurance company.
 Premium payments to your annuity grow tax deferred, and there is no limit to how much money you can deposit in a non-qualified Fixed Index Annuity.
 If you rollover qualified money from a 401k into an IRA Fixed Index Annuity, annual contribution limits still apply.
 Learn more by visiting Understanding Fixed Index Annuities.

 Yes, the stock market has reached an all-time high, but now may not the time to celebrate.
-The market has been propped up with massive federal spending and quantitative easing by the Fed.
 Recent market performance may be nothing more than smoke and mirrors.
 Soon, this bubble may burst and a “correction” could be forthcoming.
 Will you be one of millions watching your assets go “up in smoke”?
-Or will you make the necessary moves in order to protect your assets from another stock market crash “correction” on the horizon?
+When will you make the necessary moves in order to protect your assets from another stock market crash “correction” on the horizon?